gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### terragrunt-include-module-prefix

 DEPRECATED: Since this behavior has become by default, this flag has been removed.
-In order to get raw Terraform/OpenTofu output, use [terragrunt-raw-module-output](#terragrunt-raw-module-output).
+In order to get raw Terraform/OpenTofu output, use [terragrunt-forward-tf-stdout](#terragrunt-forward-tf-stdout).

 **CLI Arg**: `--terragrunt-include-module-prefix`<br/>
 **Environment Variable**: `TERRAGRUNT_INCLUDE_MODULE_PREFIX` (set to `true`)<br/>